Transcendent-Tapir/Distorted-Domains/advancement.md

 Before a roll, you can use a point of inspiration to raise a die in your pool,use a die you cannot normally use in your pool, or lower a die in the opposing pool.
 You can spend multiple points and do this multiple times if you want.

 After a roll, you can change what kind of negative outcome you have.
 You can switch the harm track affected from the one you rolled with to a different one of your choosing.
 Instead of taking harm to a harm track you can spend an inspiration to take on or step up a negative trait.
-Both of these options stop you from being incapcitated on a failure
+You can also spend inspiration to redirect harm to an asset, or to redirect harm from an asset to your harm track or to a different asset.
+If you redirect harm to prevent a harm track from going over a d12, you avoid incapacitation.

-Outside of a roll, an inspiration can be spent to make a d6 scene asset without using a roll, or to keep a scene asset for the entire session or adventure.
+Outside of a roll, an inspiration can be spent to make a d6 scene asset without using a roll, or to keep a scene asset for the entire session.
 The scene asset created should be something that the character could make with their current abilities, or something that makes sense to be found in that location.

 ### Advancement